 Dwelling in the city in a small space demands clever organisation and careful editing.
-This month, as the urge for a spring clear-out gets intense, we consult our very own Shini Park, graphic designer and style blogger, in order to pinch a few cheap yet chic tricks for getting organised for 2013.
+We consulted Shini Park, graphic designer and style blogger, in order to pinch a few cheap yet chic tricks for getting organised.

 Shini’s apartment over two floors in East London is a quirky mix of prized possessions and nifty design ideas.
 She sets vintage pieces against raw surfaces, creating an original, artisanal look with dashes of utility chic.
 It’s easy to bring the same creative spirit to any urban space, if you know how.

 Ideas to steal

 ‘DIY your own table top by visiting B&Q, or your local reclaimed wood merchants, and nailing together a few planks of wood.
 Sand them down, paint them up if you like, and finish off with two coats of varnish.
 Then place on trestles (mine are from IKEA), and voilà: your own dining room table,’ says Shini.
 ‘I made a few different table-tops at one go, which I swap when I feel like a change of mood.
 If wood is hard to come by, order a barn door from eBay – just make sure the door doesn’t have grooves!’